qiime2/q2-composition/README.md

 This plugin is a wrapper for the ANCOMBC package.
 We are working with the [RELEASE_3_15](https://github.com/FrederickHuangLin/ANCOMBC/tree/RELEASE_3_15) branch, as this is where the functionality for ANCOM, ANCOM-BC, and SECOM are all located.
-This release hasn't been published on bioconda yet, so the steps to install this latest release (for development purposes) are as follows:
+This bioconductor release hasn't been published on bioconda yet, so the steps to install this latest release (for development purposes) are as
+follows:

 ### Install R